 The Music Alliance has brought professional musicians to campus to perform concerts that are enjoyed by regional audiences and to provide master classes that provide invaluable instruction for Moravian University music students.
 The Alliance has enabled the institution to improve the facilities and provide instruments that otherwise would be unavailable through regular budgets and assistance.

 For more information on membership, please see section on membership/gifts section below or call the department at 610-861-1650.

-Music Alliance members host dinners, recitals, gourmet cooking classes, and parties while interacting with the faculty and students at Moravian College.
+Music Alliance members host dinners, recitals, gourmet cooking classes, and parties while interacting with the faculty and students at Moravian University.

 The General Fund of the Music Alliance supports programs, scholarships, renovation, and restoration of facilities and instruments, travel, and student activities not covered by the Music Department budgets.
 The Music Alliance has funded music education workshops and master classes by pianists Robert Taub and Mikhail Yanovitsky, cross-over trumpeter Wynton Marsalis, and early music specialist Andrew Manze.

 The Great Artists Series Fund has brought distinguished performing artists to Moravian University since 1997, including Marilyn Horne, Paul Plishka, Yo-Yo Ma, Frederica Von Stade, Denyce Graves, Samuel Ramey, and Wynton Marsalis.